rocketmlhq/rmldnn/tutorials/mnist_classification/README.rst

 using one of the available MNIST dataset loaders out there (e.g., from `torchvision <https://pytorch.org/vision/stable/generated/torchvision.datasets.MNIST.html#torchvision.datasets.MNIST>`__).
 We will use image files as input data in order to demonstrate the generic `image` data loader in `rmldnn`.
-For that, MNIST images can downladed as JPEG files from `here <https://rmldnnstorage.blob.core.windows.net/rmldnn-datasets/mnist.tgz>`__ (as a single ZIP file).
+For that, MNIST images can be downloaded as JPEG files from `here <https://rmldnnstorage.blob.core.windows.net/rmldnn-datasets/mnist.tgz>`__ (as a single ZIP file).
-We'll assume that one has unziped the images into the following directory structure:
+We'll assume that one has unzipped the images into the following directory structure:

 .. code:: bash